Customer Support vs. Customer Service: What’s the Difference?

 Customer service is a function present in some form in nearly every industry and every company.

-What Are the Differences Between Customer Support and Customer Service?
+What Are the Key Differences Between Customer Support and Customer Service?

 Based on the descriptions above, there are a few critical differences that begin to emerge.
 Customer support and customer service activities often have similar goals, which is where much of the confusion lies.
+Managing customer interactions is central to both functions, but the approach and goals for each can differ significantly.
 As we mentioned earlier, a lot of the subtle differences relate to how the work is done and the type of customer needs the activities address.

 Customer Support is Reactive, While Customer Service is Proactive